mark-curran/data-science-project-template/docs/docs/index.md

 ### Additional Features

-The [Additional Features section](additional_features/reference.md) describes how the various features of the template can be used in different scenarios.
+The Addition Features subsections describe how the various features of the template can be used in different scenarios.

 ### Further Reading